cyberbotics/webots/docs/guide/web-simulation.md

 #### `start` Simulation Data Download (Experimental)

-Webots will checkout the simulation data from the provided `url` using a custom URI scheme as examplified below:
+Webots will checkout the simulation data from the provided `url` using a custom URI scheme as exemplified below:
 ```
 webots://github.com/john/simulation/tag/v1.0/project/worlds/sample.wbt
 └─┬──┘   └───┬────┘└──────┬───────┘└───┬───┘└───────────┬────────────┘